-- it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure - it was not so similar to a previous application for the variation of a food regulatory measure that it ought to be rejected.
-4 Subsection 1.5.2-4(5) defines genetically modified food to mean 'a food produced using gene technology that a) contains novel DNA or novel protein; or b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4).
-1.5 Procedure for assessment The application is being assessed under the General Procedure.
+3 Subsection 1.5.2-4(5) defines genetically modified food to mean 'a food produced using gene technology that a) contains novel DNA or novel protein; or b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4).

+2 Summary of the findings

+2.1 Summary of issues raised in submissions

+FSANZ called for submissions on a proposed draft variation on 7 September 2023.
+The consultation period was six weeks.

+One submission was received by FSANZ - a submission from New Zealand Food Safety (NZFS).
+This submission supported the proposed draft variation to Schedule 26.
+No issues were raised.

+2.2 Safety assessment

-2 Summary of the assessment 2.1 Safety assessment The safety assessment of corn line DP915635 is provided in Supporting Document 1 (SD1) and included the following key elements: - a characterisation of the transferred genetic material, its origin, function and stability in the corn genome - characterisation of novel nucleic acids and protein in the whole food - detailed compositional analyses - · evaluation of intended and unintended changes - assessment of the potential for any newly expressed protein to be either allergenic or toxic in humans.
+The safety assessment of corn line DP915635 is provided in Supporting Document 1 (SD1) and included the following key elements:

+- a characterisation of the transferred genetic material, its origin, function and stability in the corn genome - characterisation of novel nucleic acids and protein in the whole food - detailed compositional analyses - evaluation of intended and unintended changes - assessment of the potential for any newly expressed protein to be either allergenic or toxic in humans.

 In conducting the safety assessment, FSANZ considered information from a variety of sources including, but not limited to, a data package provided by the applicant (application and study reports), the scientific literature and previous applications.

 The assessment of corn line DP915635 was restricted to human food safety and nutritional issues.
-This assessment therefore does not address any risks to the environment that may occur as the result of growing corn line DP915635, or any risks to animals that may consume feed derived from corn line DP915635.
-Cultivation in Australia or New Zealand would require separate regulatory assessment and approval by the GTR in Australia and by the EPA in New Zealand.
-No potential public health and safety concerns have been identified.
+This assessment therefore did not address any risks to the environment that may occur as the result of growing corn line DP915635, or any risks to animals that may consume feed derived from corn line DP915635.
+Cultivation in Australia or New Zealand would require separate regulatory assessment and approval by the Gene Technology Regulator (GTR)4 in Australia and the Environmental Protection Authority (EPA)5 in New Zealand.

+2.3 Risk management

-Based on the data provided in the present application and other available information, food derived from corn line DP915635 is considered to be as safe for human consumption as food derived from non-GM corn cultivars.
-2.2 Risk management The risk management options available to FSANZ after assessment were to either:
+The risk management options available to FSANZ after assessment were to either: